ishanlal/weather-journal-app/README.md

 1. Open a web browser and go to: `localhost:8080`.
 Fill in a US zip code, how you are feeling in the text prompt and hit the Generate button.

-1. In the most recent entry prompt you should see updated UI elements showing today's date, the temperature in Kelvins and the how you're feeling prompt.
+1. In the most recent entry prompt you should see updated UI elements showing today's date, the temperature in Fahrenheit and the how you're feeling prompt.